Soralsei/rr100-rhoban/doc/documentation.md

   - computes corrected velocity command and publishes Config in yaml to set PID gains or dynamic reconfigure -->

-This package was written because at low speeds (when the robot tries to execute very sharp turns for exemple) the robot would get stuck (probably due to friction).
+This package was written because at low speeds (when the robot tries to execute very sharp turns for example) the robot would get stuck (probably due to friction).

 <div>
 <pre>